ploomber/sklearn-evaluation/docs/tutorials/underfitting_overfitting.md

 # Underfitting and Overfitting

-In this tutorial we'll cover a common challenge in ML, and how to fix it.
+In this tutorial we'll cover a common challenge in ML and how to fix it.

 We will understand what underfitting, overfitting are and the difference between the two.